Slack 21.01.20

 What’s new

-- Your latest unread channels should now get highlighted and sorted to the top of your sidebar faster than before.
-Spiffing!
+- Your latest unread channels should now highlight and get sorted to the top of your sidebar faster than before.
+Zippy!

 Bug fixes

-- Fixed: Externally-hosted files (such as those hosted on Google Drive) were showing a download button that looked great, but didn’t actually work.
+- Fixed: Externally-hosted files (like those hosted on Google Drive, for instance) were showing download button that looked great, but didn't actually work.
 Now it looks great, also works, and everything opens as it used to.

 Slack 19.3.1